exuperian/RedPitayaTutorials/Tutorials/PROJ_IOSplittingJoining/README.md

 ## Block design

 Begin by creating the block design from [input signal feedthrough](/Tutorials/PROJ_IOFeedthrough).
 Make sure you remember to *Generate Output Products* and *Create HDL Wrapper*, and also set the wrapper for your main design as top.
+However, **remove** the data connection between *m_axis* on the ADC and *s_axis* on the DAC.
+We'll be placing something between these.